niclan/SimpleBreak/README.md

     still too many options.
-Enter SimpleBreak: It figures out which audio and subtitle languages are available in the ripped matroska, asks you which ones you want, adds some hard coded options regarding video and audio quality and queues the transcoding job using the Unix/Linux batch system.
+Enter SimpleBreak: It figures out which audio and subtitle languages are available in the ripped matroska, asks you which ones you want, adds some hard coded options regarding video and audio quality.
+If the input is HD (1080 or
+    720) you are offered to reduce resolution to 720HD or SD (Standard Defenition).

+    After the user interactions it queues the transcoding job using the Unix/Linux batch system.
 That way you can queue up many transcodings in one sitting and have the computer churn away at all hours.
 The batch job sends a email when it ends (if you've set up email correctly).
 And then the next job starts running at once.

     The files made from DVDs are in the order of 1-1.7GB for a feature